Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

   harden({ brand, value: min ?
 M.gte(min) : M.nat() });
 ```

-Utility function to create a shape for amounts of the specified fungible brand [Nat](/glossary/#Asset-kind???).
+Utility function to create a shape for amounts of the specified fungible brand.
 If a minimum value is provided, ensures the amount is greater than or equal to it.

 ## Start Function
 Now we define the main entrypoint of the contract, the `start` function, with the usual arguments, `zcf`, `privateAge`, and `baggage`: